 9. Undi: Konkani Coconut Rice Dumplings

 Undi or, coconut rice dumplings, is a popular dish in Konkani culture.
 It’s typically prepared for family gatherings and festivities in Konkani homes, where it’s served for breakfast, paired with homemade garlic chutney.
-These steamed rice dumplings can be prepared the night before and stored in the refrigerator until you’re ready to steam them.
+These steamed rice dumplings by Kushi can be prepared the night before and stored in the refrigerator until you’re ready to steam them.
 Anything that isn’t eaten for breakfast can be kept to be enjoyed as a snack for any time of day.

 10. Aloo Tikki: Indian Potato Patties

 These Aloo Tikki by Joyce Gan are fluffy on the outside but crisp on the inside with a blend of Indian spices giving the flavor a savory kick.
 Best part is, they’re really easy to make.
 They’re a fantastic addition to the dinner table when served alongside curry and chutney.